LI doctors weigh in on the coronavirus

 How am I tested and who pays for it?

 The state has directed all insurance carriers to cover the cost without co-pays.
-It can be done through swabbing the nose or throat and sending it to an authorized lab.
+Testing can be done through swabbing the nose or throat and sending it to an authorized lab.

 How do you differentiate between coronavirus and the average cold, flu or pneumonia?